GBTT

 The Career Politician Pipeline

 But even the "Business & Finance" category overstates real-economy exposure.
 It includes corporate consultants, City analysts, and lobbyists-in-suits alongside the small number who actually founded or ran a company.
-Combine politics, lobbying, unions, NGOs, and the civil service, and you get 224 MPs — a bloc larger than the entire private sector contingent.
+Combine politics, lobbying, unions, NGOs, and the civil service, and you get — a bloc larger than the entire private sector contingent.

 Where Are The Builders?